MTA Maryland logo

 • Metro SubwayLink (map) – Unlike the Light RailLink, this system is only one line with no branches.
 All trips operate between Owings Mills and John Hopkins Hospital.
 Some trips during rush hours operate from Rogers Avenue Station, as this is the main train yard for the Metro SubwayLink

-MTA Maryland Metro Light Rail Fleet Roster
+BaltimoreLink Metro and Light Rail Fleet Roster

 This is a combination between the Light Rail and Metro fleet.
 The lines these are used for are noted under the make/model.